temporalio/documentation/docs/java/how-to-develop-a-workflow-definition-in-java.md

 The Workflow interface is a Java interface and is annotated with `@WorkflowInterface`.
 Workflow interface methods must have one [`@WorkflowMethod`](#workflowmethod).
 Use `@SignalMethod`, `@QueryMethod` for Signals, and Queries in the Workflow.
+You can Signal other running Workflows using `newExternalWorkflowStub`.
+See [How to spawn a Workflow Execution in Java](/docs/java/how-to-spawn-a-workflow-execution-in-java/#external-workflows).

 To call Activities in your Workflow, see [Activities](/docs/java/activities).

-You can also invoke other Workflows as Child Workflows with `Workflow.newChildWorkflowStub()` within a Workflow Definition.
+You can also invoke other Workflows as Child Workflows with `Workflow.newChildWorkflowStub()` or `Workflow.newUntypedChildWorkflowStub()` within a Workflow Definition.
 See [Child Workflow Execution](/docs/java/how-to-spawn-a-child-workflow-execution-in-java) for more information.

-The following example shows how the annotations can be used in a Workflow interface:
+The following example shows how to use the annotations in a Workflow interface:

 ```java
 @WorkflowInterface